 Just because you’re on vacation doesn’t mean you put your brain on pause.
 These museums will hold your attention and let you in on a few secrets from Fayetteville’s history.

-The circa-1890 Cape Fear and Yadkin Valley Railroad Depot that’s home to the Fayetteville Area Transportation and Local History Museum provides a beautiful and fitting setting for the exhibits and interactive displays inside.
-Across two floors, the story of Fayetteville–from pre-history to today–unfolds; aided by an interactive steamboat exhibit and display of historic automobiles, fire trucks, farm equipment and more, you’ll find an engaging museum and come to know this equally amazing town.
+The circa-1890 Cape Fear and Yadkin Valley Railroad Depot that’s home to the Fayetteville History Museum provides a beautiful and fitting setting for the exhibits and interactive displays inside.
+Across two floors, the story of Fayetteville–from pre-history to today–unfolds; aided by an interactive steamboat exhibit and display of historic automobiles, fire trucks, farm equipment, and more, you’ll find an engaging museum and come to know this equally amazing town.